-St. Johns is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Johns is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, St. Johns is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in St. Johns who work in office and administrative support (22.53%), sales jobs (11.86%), and management occupations (6.08%).
+There are especially a lot of people living in St. Johns who work in office and administrative support (20.01%), sales jobs (12.49%), and teaching (7.05%).

-The per capita income in St. Johns in 2010 was $23,683, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $94,732 for a family of four.
+The per capita income in St. Johns in 2010 was $23,423, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $93,692 for a family of four.
 However, St. Johns contains both very wealthy and poor people as well.

 The people who call St. Johns home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Johns residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Johns include Irish, English, Italian, and Scottish.
+Important ancestries of people in St. Johns include English, Irish, Dutch, and Italian.

 The most common language spoken in St. Johns is English.
 Other important languages spoken here include Spanish and German.